jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 But they tend to be most partial when they must be impartial.

-90 Before we perform an act, our feeling's eagerness will seldom allow us to think about what we are doing.
+{{< s v="90" >}}  Before we perform an act, our feeling's eagerness will seldom allow us to think about what we are doing.

 Our violent emotions discolour our views even when we are trying to: place ourselves in another person's situation, and